 Blogs are safe, reliable, and give you many opportunities for connection.

-There's so many ways you can use them to your advantage for connecting with your prospects.
+There are so many ways you can use them to your advantage to connect with your prospects.

-Just know that blogs are a lot a work.
+Just know that blogs are a lot of work.

 But everything that's worth working for, will take time.